Ciriphys/ZeXoEngine/README.md

 ## Goal
 I am making ZeXo for educational purpose.
 The goal is to have a better understanding of OpenGL.
 The idea is to make a robust Game Engine for 2D Videogames.
-Once ZeXo 2D is ready there will be a huge step up and ZeXo will be able to support 3D video games (Hopefully!)
+Once ZeXo 2D is ready there will be a huge step up and ZeXo will be able to support 3D rendering(Hopefully!)

 ## Main features to come
 * Layers